 12 Simple Ways to Raise Awareness for a Cause

 Want to get more potential donors to see your fundraiser?
-Use these 12 ways to raise awareness for a cause to help raise more money.
+These 12 ideas to raise awareness for a cause you’re passionate about should inspire you to get some momentum going.

 Awareness event ideas to drive donations